 Learn About Bronchopulmonary Dysplasia

 Bronchopulmonary dysplasia (BPD) is a form of chronic lung disease that affects newborns (mostly premature) and infants.
-In BPD the lung and the airways (bronchi) are damaged in the neonatal period, causing destruction (dysplasia) of the tiny air sacs of the lung (alveoli).
+In BPD the lungs and the airways (bronchi) are damaged in the neonatal period, causing destruction (dysplasia) of the tiny air sacs of the lung (alveoli).

-- BPD is associated with inflammation and scarring in the lungs
+- BPD is associated with inflammation and scarring in the lungs.

 - BPD is much more common among low birth weight and premature infants.